andrewginns/mcp-mind-palace/docs/tools/mcp_tools_analysis.md

 - Takes a task description and optional top_k parameter
 - Generates an embedding for the query using OpenAI's API
 - Queries ChromaDB for similar content using vector similarity
-- Returns formatted results with content, metadata, and similarity scores
+- Returns formatted results with content, metadata, and similarity scores with relevance comments

 **Key Code**:
 ```python